 The solution is to eat protein-rich meals with plenty of vegetables and healthy fats.
 Avoid or minimise all refined, processed foods and ingredients you do not recognise.
 Better still, stick to foods that don’t need a lengthy ingredients label at all.
 Focus on real food that is as natural and unprocessed as possible.
 Some foods will impact your blood sugar more than you realise, the worst offenders are bread, cereal, white rice, high sugar fruits such as grapes, bananas and mangoes, low fat yoghurt and sauces such as ketchup.

 3. Specific nutrients

-An obvious solution to start with but it’s surprising how many people forget to drink enough water throughout their day or only drink coffee and tea.
-If you don’t like water try adding some fresh lemon or lime to improve the taste.
+An obvious solution to start with, but it’s surprising how many people forget to drink enough water throughout the day or drink only coffee and tea.
+If you don’t like water, try adding some fresh lemon or lime to improve the taste.

 The quality of water is also important as you don’t want to burden your body with more chemicals, such as chlorine, from unfiltered water.
 An excellent investment is the British Berkefeld water filter.

 You could also start the day with a fresh vegetable juice to provide condensed nourishment from the vitamins, minerals and phytonutrients.
 Cucumber, celery, lettuce, fennel, ginger, lemons, limes and herbs like parsley, basil and mint all work well in green juice.

 Most people will have experienced a tension headache at some point from staring at a computer screen for too long.
 We are constantly surrounded by mobile phones, wifi and portable house phones so it’s impossible to avoid the electromagnetic radiation they emit.
 However, we can switch them off at night, have regular breaks from electronic devices and get out into nature.
 It is also important to note that children absorb more radiation than adults as they have thinner skin and bones and a higher water content.
 It is therefore wise to limit their exposure.